Our guide talks you through the different types of mobility scooter for the pavement and the road, and what to consider when buying.

 Choosing a wheelchair

-Learn about the most important considerations when choosing a wheelchair, including whether to go manual or electric, and how to customise it to your needs.
+Read about the different types of wheelchair that are available, with tips on whether to go manual or electric, and how to customise one to your needs.

 How to get a wheelchair: NHS, rental or buy your own